Aikanticmaitra2980/Aikanticmaitra/README.md

 I am a B.Tech student at the Government College of Engineering and Leather Technology (GCELT), deeply passionate about software development, open-source communities, and building with Generative AI.
 I love turning ideas into functional MVPs and collaborating in fast-paced hackathons.

 ## 🚀 What I'm Up To
-- 🛠️ Building and refining **Loan Buddy** – a smart financial assistant powered by Google AI technologies.

 - 💻 Recently built **The Minimalist** MVP for the Vibe Coding Hackathon.
 - 🌐 Actively participating in open-source programs and developer communities like Aperture 3.0.
 - 🧠 Diving deeper into foundation models, Generative AI engineering, and Databricks.